Which of today’s two featured images is your favorite? Why?

 What’s Up?

-Today is Monday 13 June 2022.
-The early morning ILE forecast is calling for clear skies with a breeze from the SW.
-I will be headed down to the lake as usual for a quick look-see.
+Today is Monday 11 July 2022.
+As is usual, I will be headed down to the lake early.
+I can still drive on the South Peninsula, but the South and North Fields are too soft and soggy to even consider driving on.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about 90 minutes to prepare and makes ninety days in a row with a new one.
+This blog post took about 90 minutes to prepare and makes one hundred thirteen days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!